St. Matthew's German Evangelical Lutheran Church: Community Center at St. Matthew's

-The building
+Building

 The structure is most known for the height of its steeple, which at 255 ft, was the tallest building in South Carolina until the completion of the Tower at 1301 Gervais in 1973.
 It remains the tallest church steeple in the state.
 The building is 65 ft wide by 157 ft deep.
 Above the vestibule rise the tower and spire.
 At a height of 135 ft from the ground, the tower takes an octagonal shape, then reaches upward to the terminal height of 255 ft 5/8 in.
 The spire was originally topped by a wrought iron finial made by German-born Christopher Werner, who also created the Palmetto Monument on the state capitol grounds in Columbia, South Carolina.
 The finial was destroyed in the cyclone of 1885 and not replaced due to cost.
 The nave is 100 ft long by 56 ft wide and the vaulted ceiling rises 72 ft above the box pews.
 Originally the interior and exterior were painted in a faux stone finish, and in the 1880s, the exterior displayed a black and white Ablaq banded effect.
 Presently the interior is white and the exterior is plastered in medium red.
 St. Matthew's is listed as an exceptional contributing property of the Charleston Old and Historic District and is a contributing building in the Charleston National Historic Landmark District.

 A rare 1883 view of the Christopher Werner finial and ablaq banded exterior finish.

 Looking up to the 255' 5/8" tall spire.